 Not all investment property expenses are tax-deductible.
 You still need to do many admin tasks like plumbing, repairing, fixing broken fittings, etc., on your own.
 Also, sudden expenditures like property damage from natural causes can be costly.

-You will usually require a 20% deposit to purchase an investment property.
 You can use your equity from your existing home or savings to buy an investment property.

 If you cannot make a full 20% deposit, you can take out a Lender's Mortgage Insurance.
 This insurance safeguards the bank if you fail to repay your mortgage.

-Can I Afford an Investment Property?
+4. Can You Afford an Investment Property?

 Why do you want to buy an investment property?